KimathiNewton/tsla_stock_analysis/README.md

 Using the Monte Carlo to run many trials with random market conditions, then we'll calculate portfolio losses for each trial.
 After this, we'll use the aggregation of all these simulations to establish how risky the stock is.

 Let's start with a brief explanation of what we're going to do:

-Firstly, for specifying a model, We will use the geometric Brownian motion (GBM), which is technically known as a Markov process.
+Stock prices follow a Markov process (random walk) consistent with the weak form of the Efficient Market Hypothesis (EMH), where future prices are independent of past movements.
 This means that the stock price follows a random walk and is consistent with (at the very least) the weak form of the efficient market hypothesis (EMH) - past price information is already incorporated and the next price movement is "conditionally independent" of past price movements.

 This means that the past information on the price of a stock is independent of where the stock price will be in the future, basically meaning, you can't perfectly predict the future solely based on the previous price of a stock.

-The equation for geometric Browninan motion is given by the following equation: GBM Equation
+The equation for geometric Browninan motion is given by the following equation: GBM Equation dS=μSdt+σSdϵ
 Where, S is the stock price, μ is the expected return (which we calculated earlier), σ is the standard deviation of the returns, t is time, and ϵ